jferson1089/Project3/readme.md

 Planning and Process is one category by which we will be [evaluating your project](./evaluation.md).

+### Suggested Ways to Start

+- **Don’t hesitate to write throwaway code** to solve short-term problems.
+- **Read the docs for whatever technologies, frameworks, or APIs you use**.
+- **Write your code DRY** and **build your APIs RESTful**.
+- **Be consistent with your code style**.
+You're working in teams, but you're only making one app per team.
+Make sure it looks like a unified effort.
+- **Commit early, commit often**.
+Don’t be afraid to break something because you can always go back in time to a previous version.
+- **Keep user stories small and well-defined**.
+Remember – user stories focus on what a user needs, not what development tasks need accomplishing.
+- **Write code another developer wouldn't have to ask you about**.
+Do your naming conventions make sense?
+Would another developer be able to look at your app and understand what everything is?
+- **Make it all well-formatted**.
+Are you indenting, consistently?
+Can we find the start and end of every div, curly brace, etc.?
+- **Comment your code**.
+Will someone understand what is going on in each block or function?
+Even if it's obvious, explaining the what & why means someone else can pick it up and get it.
+- **Write pseudocode before you write actual code**.
+Thinking through the logic of something helps.

 ### Final Application

 Your project is due on the last day of Project Week.
 Create an issue on this repo containing: